 The culture fair intelligence test has gone through many revisions since its inception.
 The latest revision was made in 1961, and since then major and minor changes have been introduced.
 Currently, you can find three scales of the culture fair IQ test.

 The first scale of the fair culture test is used for children (4-8 years) and the people with mental retardation.
 This scale is not essential for your career building efforts.

 However, the scale number 2 and 3 are used for screening purposes in job and college admission situations.
 So, the remaining part of this page shall focus upon the typical features of these two scales of the culture fair tests.

 The scale 2 and 3 contain two equivalent forms as A and B with the following features.

-The developers of the culture fair test took considerably large samples of the population to standardize the results.
+The developers of the fair culture test took considerably large samples of the population to standardize the results.

-The standardized group for the scale 2 was comprised of 4328 people including males and females.
+The standardized group for the scale 2 was composed of 4328 people including males and females.
 The developers included population not only from various regions of the United States but also from the Great Britain.

-The standardized group for the scale 3 of the culture fair intelligence test was comprised of 3140 people.
+The standardized group for the scale 3 of the culture fair intelligence test was composed of 3140 people.
 This sample included students from the American High Schools and young adults from all over the America.